ibidem/mjolnir-cfs/+Docs/Mjolnir/Introduction.md

 the code is still commented extensively; in place of machine language, paragraphs and examples are written in plain english and detail.

-For understanding how the framework works, and how to use it effectively, it is recommended to start with the cascading file system module; and continue to the base module.
+For understanding how the library works, and how to use it effectively, it is recommended to start with the cascading file system module; and continue to the base module.
 Other modules are all contextual in nature, so after understanding how the module system works feel free to skip to any point of